 $set{$do} Operation

-A meta link contract uses the $set{$do} operation that is used to authorize new link contract instances.
+A governor link contract uses the $set{$do} operation that is used to authorize new link contract instances.
 The object of this predicate MUST be the XDI address of the link contract template for which it will authorize instances.

-Meta Link Contract Policies
+Governor Link Contract Policies

-The XDI policy expression statements in a meta link contract expresses the requesting authority's policy for accepting instances of a specific link contract template.
+The XDI policy expression statements in a governor link contract expresses the requesting authority's policy for accepting instances of a specific link contract template.
 For example, these policy statements might require the authorizing authority to:

 Be an employee of a company.